Skip to main content

 Selected writing:

-• Walk in India and South Africa: notes towards a decolonial and transnational feminist politics’, Translation and Performance in an Era of Global Asymmetries, ed. by Sara Matchett and Mark Fleishan, South African Theatre Journal 33.1 (2020): 14-33.
+• Walk in India and South Africa: notes towards a decolonial and transnational feminist politics’, Translation and Performance in an Era of Global Asymmetries, ed. by Sara Matchett and Mark Fleishman, South African Theatre Journal 33.1 (2020): 14-33.

 Supervision